About The Cornell Astronomical Society

 What do CAS members do?

-In short, we are responsible for opening the Fuertes Observatory to the public every Friday night, operating the telescopes, and sharing the wonders of the universe with over 4000 visitors per year.
-Club members also often use the telescopes at Fuertes for their own personal use (observing and astrophotography) on non-Friday nights.
+CAS members are responsible for opening the Fuertes Observatory to the public every Friday night, operating the telescopes, and sharing the wonders of the universe with over 4000 visitors per year.
+Club members also use the telescopes at Fuertes for their own personal use (observing and astrophotography) on non-Friday nights.

 Do I need to have experience with telescopes, be familiar with the night sky, or be an astronomy major to join CAS?

 No prior experience or intent to major in astronomy is required.
-In fact, very few (if any) astronomy majors are part of the club at any given time.
 We will teach you how to use the telescopes and find stars, planets, deep sky objects, & constellations.

 Is there an application or interview process?

 Nope.
 Anyone can join CAS at any time, provided you are a Cornell student (undergraduate or graduate).
-Just come to our meetings on Friday nights and training sessions on Saturday nights.
-Feel free to contact the CAS officers if you have any questions about joining.
+Just come to our meetings or Open House Nights on Fridays.
+Feel free to contact the CAS officers or email email@example.com if you have any questions about joining.

 Do I have to learn to use the telescopes to be part of the club?

-While we do encourage all of our members to learn how to use the Irving Porter Church Refractor and the other telescopes during our training nights (on Saturday evenings), it is certainly not a requirement.
+While we do encourage all of our members to learn how to use the Irving Porter Church Refractor and the other telescopes, it is certainly not a requirement.
 Many members prefer to give tours of the telescopes, museum, slide wall, and/or night sky (with a laser pointer) instead of operating the telescopes.

 What equipment does the CAS have access to?